Bayesian nonparametric boundary detection for multiple areal data: California census income dataset

 \subsection{Data description and exploration}

-We focus on Personal Income data in California, in the Los Angeles Bay Area, which consists of LA, Ventura, and Orange counties.
+We focus on personal income data in California in the greater Los Angeles region, which consists of LA, Ventura, and Orange counties, as explained in the Introduction.
 We model the logarithm of the income of a person $j$ in PUMA $i$ as $y_{i,j}$, for a total of $I=93$ PUMAs.
-See also \cite{beraha2023normalised} for an analysis of personal income data in all California PUMAs, although with a different focus from ours.
-Because of the huge sample sizes for each PUMA, we have randomly selected $N_i=100$ records for each area $i$, for a total of $9300$ data.

-\Cref{fig:CaliCensusData_exploration1} reports the sample means and variances of data $\{y_{i,j}\}$ in each PUMA.
-These simple summary plots motivate modeling the spatial dependence, as spatial neighboring districts tend to exhibit similar distributions (e.g., look at the north part of the map, where data exhibit a smooth color change between spatial neighboring PUMAs).
-Nevertheless, there are cases in which two spatial neighboring areas seem to have very different summary statistics.
-See for instance the sharp difference between the Los Angeles bay area in the south and the PUMAs in LA downtown.

-Averaging over all PUMAs the empirical mean and variance of the logarithm of the areal income data, we obtain 10.27 for the mean and 1.62 for the variance, while the variance of the empirical variances in all the PUMAs is 0.22.
+See also \cite{beraha2023normalised} for an analysis of personal income data in all California PUMAs, although with a different focus from ours. \Cref{fig:CaliCensusData_exploration1} reports the sample means and variances of data $\{y_{i,j}\}$ in each PUMA.
+Each PUMA has between $600$ and $1,300$ observations, for a total of $79,319$ individual records. \Cref{fig:CaliCensusData_eda1} (left panel) shows the number of observations in each PUMA.
+Averaging over all PUMAs, the empirical mean and variance of the logarithm of the areal income data are 10.28 and 1.58, respectively, while the variance of the empirical variances in all the PUMAs is 0.21.
+High-income means appear to be located in coastal and specific suburban corridors; see \Cref{fig:CaliCensusData_exploration1}.